yurchykyur/FIFO/README.md

 - [ ] Creating a login page
 - [ ] Creating a registration page
 - [ ] Creating a home page
+- [ ] Creating a page to display information according to the selected broker
+- [ ] Creation of a component displaying detailed information on a market asset
+- [ ] Сreating a modal window to sell a market asset
+- [ ] Сreating a modal window to buy a market asset
+- [ ] Create a page - Create a report
+- [ ] Create a page - Useful links
+- [ ] Create a page - normative documents

 2. Backend part
+- [ ] Develop a work plan